Astronauts struggle to regain bone density

 "Will it continue to get worse over time or not?
 We don't know," he said.

 "It's possible we hit a steady state after a while, or it's possible that we continue to lose bone.
-But I can't imagine that we'd continue to lose it until there's nothing left,” he added.
+But I can't imagine that we'd continue to lose it until there's nothing left."

-A 2020 modeling study predicted that over a three-year spaceflight to Mars, 33 percent of astronauts would be at risk of osteoporosis.
+A 2020 modelling study predicted that over a three-year spaceflight to Mars, 33 percent of astronauts would be at risk of osteoporosis.

 Boyd said some answers could come from research currently being carried out on astronauts who spent at least a year onboard the ISS.